Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

         print("I only checked for one entry and ignored the rest")
 ```

-- Multiple patterns
-    You can also specify multiple patterns separated by a comma.
+- Multiple patterns: You can also specify multiple patterns separated by a comma.
 These patterns aren't allowed to have any bindings in them.

 ```